PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 At the end of the season, you can compost smaller branches or store the sturdiest pieces for reuse next year.
 If you’re using live supports like sunflowers or corn, simply cut them back after harvest, and plan your planting calendar for the following season with new pairings in mind.

 What I love most about making my own trellises is the imperfectness of it all.
-It's also really fun.
+It's also really fun and helps reduce waste and plastic in the garden.

  I hope you have fun making your own as well.